 Luzerne County Community College is certified by the Pennsylvania Department of Transportation as a third-party testing facility for Class A Commercial Driver's Licenses skill test.
-Inorder to take the skills test you must have a commercial learner's permit for at least 30 days for the class of vehicle you intend to drive before the skills test can be taken.
+Inorder to take the skills test you must have a commercial learner's permit for at least 15 days for the class of vehicle you intend to drive and meet all Entry Level Driver Training eligibility standards before the skills test can be taken.